-In order for the baby to be born, the strong and firm muscles forming the cervix need to soften, stretch and thin out or effaced and open to allow the baby to move down from the uterus and into the birthing tract.
-Prostaglandins are chemicals produced by the body towards the end of pregnancy which softens the cervix and helps it dilate.
+In order for the baby to be born, the strong and firm muscles forming the cervix need to soften, stretch, and thin out or effaced and open.
+This is important to allow the baby to move down from the uterus and into the birthing tract.
+Prostaglandins are chemicals produced by the body towards the end of pregnancy, which softens the cervix and helps it dilate.
 This process is called effacement.

 How to Measure Cervical Effacement

 Effacement is measured in percentages.
 During pregnancy, there are no changes to the tightly closed cervix, and it is called 0% effaced cervix.
 As the cervix softens, thins, and is pulled around the baby’s head, it gets to half the normal thickness or 50% cervical dilation and effacement with dilation of 1-2 cm.
 When 100% effaced, the cervix is completely thinned out, and delivery is around the corner.
 The dilation or stretching and opening of the cervix are measured in centimetres.
 When completely dilated the opening is 10 cm, and you are ready for a vaginal delivery.

 Changes to the cervix are checked during a pelvic exam from the onset of labour.
 During labour, your effaced cervix gets shorter and thinner to stretch and open around your baby’s head.
 Both dilation and effacement measure the progress in labour due to effective contractions of the uterus.

 At the onset of labour, irregular contractions with long periods in between happen to allow cervical dilation of 1cm per hour.
 At 2 cm dilation, the cervix begins to open, and the contractions move the baby downwards.
 At 6 cm dilation, you will experience more regular and frequent contractions.
 Finally, at 10 cm dilation, the cervix is 100% effaced and long continuous contractions signal active labour has begun to start pushing your baby out.